Coffs Harbour Bypass

 In March 2016 Arup was awarded the contract to develop the Environmental Impact Statement (EIS) and finalise the concept design, while RCA Australia was awarded the contract to carry out the geo-technical investigations for the project.
 RMS is now progressing towards planning approval.

-Infrastructure NSW has endorsed a strategic business case for the Coffs Harbour Bypass.
-The project will now be assessed by the Federal Government for funding.
+Infrastructure NSW endorsed the strategic business case for the Coffs Harbour Bypass in December 2017.

-The NSW Government allocated $5 million to continue planning in the 2017-18 Budget, which is in addition to the $67 million already spent.
+The NSW Government allocated $5 million to continue planning in the 2017-18 Budget, which was in addition to the $67 million already spent.

 Infrastructure Australia lists the project as a Priority Initiative in its Infrastructure Priority List with a near term delivery timescale (0-5 years).